MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

 The Microsoft Quantum research team developed a [new quantum algorithm to simulate catalytic processes](https://arxiv.org/abs/2007.14460).
 They focused on a well-known catalytic process, based on the transition metal ruthenium, to convert carbon dioxide into methanol.
 Using the Resource Estimator, they estimated the resources needed to analyze the activation energy of a ruthenium-based catalyst for carbon fixation.

-You can find a sample of **quantum chemistry** in the tutorial [Estimate the resources of a quantum chemistry problem](xref:microsoft.quantum.tutorial.resource-estimator.chemistry), or run the sample in the notebook gallery sample of your [Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).
-This sample represents the first step in the quantum chemistry journey, allowing us to understand in more detail what computational resources would be required to simulate certain quantum mechanical systems.
+You can find a sample of **quantum chemistry** in the tutorial [Estimate the resources of a quantum chemistry problem](xref:microsoft.quantum.tutorial.resource-estimator.chemistry) This sample represents the first step in the quantum chemistry journey, allowing us to understand in more detail what computational resources would be required to simulate certain quantum mechanical systems.